cpdk/signalk-to-timestream/README.md

 This plugin assumes you have a Timestream database and table pre-created.
 If you're running in AWS you can use a role.
 Otherwise you'll need to create a user with an access key and secret key.
-The role/user needs permission to timestream:DescribeEndpoints and timestream:WriteRecords, but that's it.
+The role/user needs permission to `timestream:DescribeEndpoints` and `timestream:WriteRecords`, but that's it.

 Note that if you're using an AWS config file, since this runs in node.js, you'll need to set the environment variable `AWS_SDK_CONFIG_FILE`.